iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/fascism.md

 [Government of PM Modi blocks the bank accounts of 8,975 NGOs, in a move critics say is aimed at stifling dissent.](https://www.aljazeera.com/news/2015/5/27/india-cracks-down-on-greenpeace-and-foreign-ngos)

+### Civil society plays a crucial role in democracy by serving as a check on government power, while authoritarian governments are trying to eliminate it.

+Civil society refers to the aggregate of non-governmental organizations, community groups, and individuals outside the realm of government and business who come together to pursue shared interests, goals, and values.
+It encompasses a diverse range of entities including advocacy groups, charities, religious organizations, labor unions, and grassroots movements.
+Civil society plays a crucial role in democracy by serving as a check on government power, promoting transparency, accountability, and the protection of human rights.
+It provides a platform for citizens to engage in civic participation, express their opinions, and hold authorities accountable.
+Moreover, civil society fosters social cohesion, facilitates dialogue, and channels citizen concerns into policy-making processes, thereby enriching democratic governance.

+NGOs and other civil society organizations are particularly vital in safeguarding democracy and resisting dictatorship.
+They often serve as watchdogs, monitoring government actions and advocating for democratic principles and human rights.
+In autocratic regimes, NGOs can act as bulwarks against authoritarianism by mobilizing citizens, raising awareness about abuses of power, and advocating for political reform.
+Their independence from state control allows them to challenge oppressive policies, provide assistance to marginalized groups, and promote democratic values even in environments hostile to dissent.
+Through their grassroots efforts and international networks, civil society organizations contribute to building resilient democratic institutions and fostering a culture of civic engagement, ultimately strengthening the resilience of societies against authoritarian threats.

 [In the 2023 Global Hunger Index, India ranks 111th out of the 125 countries with sufficient data to calculate 2023 GHI scores](https://www.globalhungerindex.org/india.html)

 **16,518 crore rupees came to political parties in India through electoral bonds in the last 6 years.
 Of this, the BJP got a lion’s share.**